charubansal12/Python-Miniprojects-beginner-level/README.md

 # Python-Miniprojects-beginner-level
 Source codes for various miniprojects during python programming

-Run the codes on CodeSkulptor.org
+Run the codes on CodeSkulptor.org and other mini-projects implemented for fun